 The IEC also supports all forms of conformity assessment (CA) and administers four CA Systems – IECEE, IECEx, IECQ and IECRE – that certify that components, equipment, installations and systems used in homes, offices, healthcare facilities, public spaces, transportation, manufacturing, explosive environments and during energy generation conform to them.

 The IEC CA Systems are the largest working multilateral agreements based on one-time testing of products globally.
 They bring together more than 150 certification bodies and hundreds of testing laboratories which have issued over one million certificates that are accepted and used by most countries in the world.

 The IEC is based in Switzerland and has 5 Regional Centres: Australia, Brazil, Kenya, Singapore, USA.

 The IEC has more than 10 000 International Standards in its library.
 IEC work covers a vast range of technologies: power generation (including rural electrification, low voltage direct current and all renewable energy sources), transmission, distribution, Smart Grid & Smart Cities, batteries, home appliances, office and medical equipment, all public and private transportation, semiconductors, fibre optics, nanotechnology, multimedia, information technology, and much more.
 It also addresses safety, effiency, performance and the environment.

 IEC work directly impacts 12 of the 17 Sustainable Development Goals.
 Here is how: http://www.iec.ch/about/brochures/pdf/about_iec/iec_and_sdgs_lr_en.pdf

-It is foundational for global trade in electrical and electronic devices: nearly 18% of all global trade in value.
+It is foundational for global trade in electrical and electronic devices: over 20 % of all global trade in value.